-For LR.D, sustainability is our core value.
-We are committed to using the most sustainable materials available, each with a transparent and traceable supply chain.
+Being environmentally friendly is our core value.
+We are committed to using the most responsible materials available, each with a transparent and traceable supply chain.
 Lily Rose has studied, researched and carefully chosen every fabric and component , to make sure they are the best options available and with the lowest environmental impact.

 Our journey started with the aim of having a fully biodegradable product, but we have learnt along the way how hard this really is within the fashion industry, particularly with sustainability being the ultimate value.
 Our supply chains will continue to evolve as we progress and find even better solutions.
 We want to do the very best and we won't stop trying..

-Here is a full list of LR.D’s first collection materials and components.
+Here is a full list of our materials and components.

 Flax is one of the most sustainable raw materials in the world.
 The plant needs no additional irrigation while it grows; rainwater is the only water it requires!
 After it's harvested, the entire plant is used - for food, animal bedding, textiles, insulation and more.
 It is biodegradable and compostable.
 One study suggests that linen will biodegrade after 6 and a half months of composting.